asdwasdwd/Endurance/README.md

 ???

 ## Why use Endurance over RST Striker?
 RST Striker is old, outdated, and doesn't receive updates.
 Endurance aims to provide a togglable, easy-to-use and minimal interface that doesn't clutter your screen with an oversized UI.
-Endurance will constantly receive bug fixes and features as new exploitable vulnerbilities are found in the game.
+It also has more features.